Gordon M. Keller: Scientific research

-Currently, the Keller group's research includes the differentiation of pluripotent stem cells to the endodermal lineage: hepatocytes, cholangiocytes and pancreatic progenitors; as well as to mesodermal cell fates: cardiomyocytes, chondrocytes, T lymphocytes and myeloid precursors.
+The Keller group's research includes the differentiation of pluripotent stem cells to the endodermal lineage: hepatocytes, cholangiocytes and pancreatic progenitors; as well as to mesodermal cell fates: cardiomyocytes, chondrocytes, T lymphocytes and myeloid precursors.

 Honours

 Keller holds a Tier I Canada Research Chair in Embryonic Stem Cell Biology (2013-2020).
 He serves on the Scientific Advisory Boards of the Centre for Commercialization of Regenerative Medicine and Stemgent, and is also a founding member and past president (2005-2006) of the International Society for Stem Cell Research.
 In addition, he is a senior editor for the journal Development.
+In 2025, Keller won the ISSCR achievement award for his work in "laying the foundations for all modern directed differentiation approaches".